 In the 2008, the Chief Public Health Officer's report of Canada's strong, visionary leadership and shared as a common characteristic of jurisdictions That-have stepped ahead in health equity work.
-Leadership emerged as central to health equity work in our 2010 environmental scan and is a domain in the 2012 Core Competencies for Public Health in Canada.
+Leadership emerged as central to health equity work in our 2010 Environmental Scan: Integrating social determinants of health and health equity into Canadian public health practice and is a domain in the 2012 Core Competencies for Public Health in Canada.

 One of the promising practices identified to help public health practice at the local level reduce social inequities in health, is related to leadership and capacity: Competencies and organizational standards.

 To identify the factors and conditions that effectively influence public health leadership to address the social determinants of health and health equity, we conducted appreciative inquiry interviews with 14 public health leaders.
 The postponement summarizes the findings and provides examples from Canadian public health practice.

 In 2013, we explored the use of "organizational standards" to make social inequities in public health priority.
 This resource is a summary of four interviews with Canadian public health experts reflecting on their experiences using "standards" to support organizational frameworks and renewal processes.